March, our favorite month! While it generally means the end of a long, cold winter, we like it because it is also

 #2: Try Vitamins to Improve Your Vision

 For people with an extremely active lifestyle, the simplest answer to support good vision may be to add a supplement to your diet.
 You know who you are, you’re the person trying to work, raise kids, and take care of the house with not enough hours in the day.

 Eye vitamins can improve your vision and help to prevent many of the common vision problems that can develop as we age.

 Our society has become so computer-oriented that we have excluded most other forms of information gathering.

 Much of our work and play now consists of using a computer.
 While they may make our jobs and play more fun, they can also cause severe damage to our eyes.

 Computer Vision Syndrome (CVS) is a common and growing problem.
 Symptoms of CVS include tired or sore eyes, dry and red eyes, headaches, blurring of vision, or slowness in changing the focus of your eyes.
 Left untreated, CVS can cause permanent vision damage.

 The good news is there is one simple step that can help to combat CVS and save your vision.
 When working on a computer for over 10 minutes, take a vision break and look away from the screen for at least 10 seconds, focusing on something that is at least 10 feet away from you.
 We call this the 10-10-10 rule.

-The University of Wisconsin’s Department of Ophthalmology and Visual Sciences estimates that every day at work approximately 2,000 eye injuries occur.
+The American Academy of Ophthalmology estimates that every day at work approximately 2,000 eye injuries occur.
 Some interesting facts include: